-HB 2 would abolish the current system for reviewing, adopting, and purchasing textbooks and establish a process for the review, adoption, and purchase of "instructional materials," including books, supplementary materials, computer software, interactive videodiscs, magnetic media, CD-ROM, computer courseware, online services, electronic media, or other means of conveying information to a student.
+CSHB 2 would replace references in current statutes to textbooks with "instructional materials," including books, supplementary materials, workbooks or a combination of these three, computer software, magnetic media, DVDs, CD-ROM, computer courseware, online services, an electronic medium, or other means of conveying information to a student.

-The technology allotment would be changed to an "instructional materials and technology" allotment and increased to \$50 per ADA beginning September 1, 2005, \$125 per ADA beginning September 1, 2006, and \$150 per ADA beginning September 1, 2007.
-Districts would be required to use \$50 of the \$125 allotment and \$60 of the \$150 allotment to fund targeted technology programs, provide technology training for teachers, and acquire other infrastructure, components, and technologies necessary to enhance student performance.
+The technology allotment would be changed to an 'instructional materials and technology" allotment and increased to \$100 per ADA beginning September 1, 2006 and \$150 per ADA beginning September 1, 2007.
+Districts would be required to use \$50 of the \$100 allotment and \$60 of the \$150 allotment to fund targeted technology programs, provide technology training for teachers, and acquire other infrastructure, components, and technologies necessary to enhance student performance.
+From funds appropriated for this purpose, TEA would have to provide grants of \$300 per student at an eligible campus or charter school for technology programs.
+The LBB would have to conduct a biennial study of the cost of school district targeted technology programs, and report to the Legislature before each regular session.
+Each biennium, the LBB and TEA would have to conduct a joint performance evaluation of school district targeted technology programs.
+The bill would expand the technology immersion pilot project authorized by the 78th Legislature for 2005-06 to include the high schools to which 8th grade students currently participating in the project will attend.